The Best Shaman Spec in Dragonflight

 Gust of Wind is a great tool for getting to an injured ally quickly, and Ghost Wolf can help you get around a pillar quickly as well.
 I’d recommend picking up Winds of Al’Akir to make your Ghost Wolf form even more efficient, as it boosts your movement speed bonus and does so again when you have 3 or more totems active.

 PVP healing isn’t for everyone, so try out Elemental or Enhancement if you’re not keen on the idea of Restoration.
-If you’re down to try healing, though, Restoration is one of the most rewarding and adaptable healing specs to use in an Arena.
+If you’re down to try Healing, though, Restoration is one of the most rewarding and adaptable healing specs to use in an Arena.

 Best Shaman Spec for PVP Battlegrounds